janmarthedal/janmr.com/src/blog/2009/12/the-stern-brocot-tree-of-fractions.md

 ### Relation to Continued Fractions

 The Stern-Brocot tree is intimately tied to continued fractions.
-See the article [Continued Fractions and Continuants](/blog/2009/11/continued-fractions-and-continuants) for some basic properties that we will use below.
-Especially equations&nbsp;(8) and&nbsp;(10) from that article are essential to the following.
+See the post [Continued Fractions and Continuants](/blog/2009/11/continued-fractions-and-continuants) for some basic properties that we will use below.
+Especially equations&nbsp;(8) and&nbsp;(10) from that post are essential to the following.
 Observe that

 $$
 \begin{aligned} P L^a &= \begin{bmatrix} 0 & 1 \\ 1 & 0 \end{bmatrix} \begin{bmatrix} 1 & 0 \\ a & 1 \end{bmatrix} = \begin{bmatrix} a & 1 \\ 1 & 0 \end{bmatrix}, \\ R^a P &= \begin{bmatrix} 1 & a \\ 0 & 1 \end{bmatrix} \begin{bmatrix} 0 & 1 \\ 1 & 0 \end{bmatrix} = \begin{bmatrix} a & 1 \\ 1 & 0 \end{bmatrix}, \end{aligned}